 From Victoria R - the Royal gifts of Hughenden

-Discover the stories behind the gifts given to Benjamin Disraeli by Queen Victoria in our new top floor Manor exhibition.
+Discover the stories behind the gifts given to Benjamin Disraeli by Queen Victoria in the top floor Manor exhibition.

 Queen Victoria's favourite Prime Minister